-An award-winning journalist and adventure writer (and yoga teacher), Brad Wetzler writes articles and books, leads virtual and real-world retreats, and coaches individuals to write the books that live inside them.
+An award-winning journalist and adventure writer, Brad Wetzler writes articles and books, leads virtual and real-world retreats, and coaches individuals to write the books that live inside them.
 As a book writing coach, he pursues a quiet, guerrilla revolution to help people transform their lives by rewriting their life stories.

 I began my writing and publishing career serving as an editor at Outside magazine, where I worked with some of America’s finest nonfiction writers, including Jon Krakauer, Peter Matthiessen, Mike Paterniti, Daniel Coyle, Hampton Sides, and others.
 In 1997, I turned in my editor’s pen for a writer’s.
 I traveled the world writing about adventure and exploration, business, politics, the environment, sports, yoga, and wellness.
 My articles and essays have been published in The New York Times (Magazine, Book Review, Op-Ed page, and Travel section), Newsweek, GQ, Forbes, Wired, National Geographic, Yoga Journal, Men’s Journal, Travel + Leisure, Outside, and George, among others.